Tax Terms and Definitions

 There is no collection activity by the IRS during the Installment Agreement process.
 However, should you ever default on your agreement by missing one payment, or failing to pay the liability from a future tax return, your agreement will go into default and collection action by the IRS will begin.

 If you would like for us to negotiate a repayment term with the IRS and put a stop to collections, feel free to contact us at any time for a FREE confidential consultation.

-You may first find out you have IRS related tax debt when you don’t receive your tax refund years later.
+You may first find out you have IRS related tax problem when you don’t receive your tax refund years later.
 If the IRS determines you owe them money from a previous tax year, it is perfectly legal for the IRS to keep any refund it owes you for the current year.
 Since many families are counting on their tax returns to pay bills or go on vacation, failure to get money back can be a blow, and it may not end there.
-If your current refund doesn’t cover your tax debt, more problems arise.
+If your current refund doesn’t cover your tax dues, more problems arise.

 The next step in getting IRS tax help is to find a reliable and knowledgeable team of tax professionals.
 At Tax Tiger, we recommend that you check out every company you are considering at both these sites before making your decision.
 Your research may lead you to a multitude of tax help services, but they are not all qualified or reliable.

-During a complimentary consultation, our tax experts can determine which tax debt solution is best for you.
+During a complimentary consultation, our tax experts can determine which tax solution is best for you.
 Our entire team of experts can then put the plan into effect to resolve your tax problem.
-Our specialty is negotiating tax debt settlements and resolutions with the IRS.
+Our specialty is negotiating tax settlements and resolutions with the IRS.